In Chicago, Bernie Sanders signals his intent to reach black voters

 “Have we made progress in civil rights in this country since the early 1960s when I lived here?
 No question about it.
 Do we still have a long way to go to end the institutional racism which permeates almost every aspect of our society?
 Absolutely,” he said.

-Earlier Sunday, Sanders spoke in Selma, Alabama at the commemoration of the 1963 Bloody Sunday protests, where African-Americans were beaten by police as they marched across the Edmund Pettus bridge.
-He acknowledged Georgia Democratic Rep. John Lewis, who was brutalized and almost died during the protest, and praised the Rev. Jesse Jackson, the African-American civil rights activist whom Sanders supported for president in 1988.
+Earlier Sunday, Sanders spoke in Selma, Alabama, at the commemoration of the 1963 Bloody Sunday protests, where African-Americans were beaten by police as they marched across the Edmund Pettus Bridge.
+He acknowledged Georgia Democratic Rep. John Lewis, who was beaten and almost died during the protest, and praised the Rev. Jesse Jackson, the African-American civil rights activist whom Sanders supported for president in 1988.

 Still, Smikle said, Sanders has considerable work to do.